Muon collider probes of Majorana neutrino dipole moments and masses: Testing neutrino dipole moments at a muon collider

 The signal efficiency to this selection is of 98\% at $\sqrt{s}=3$ TeV and approaches 100\% for higher collision energies, while the background, in particular the $W_hW_h \ell\ell$ component from lepton misidentification, is significantly reduced.
 Background cross section values after this selection are reported (values in parenthesis) in Table \ref{tab:B}.
 The selection we apply is rather simple and conservative, we therefore expect a significant improvement in the analysis strategies for a future experiment, which could for example exploit all the different kinematic distributions and advanced boosted-decision-tree (BDT) techniques.

 Taking into account the maximal achievable integrated luminosity at a future muon collider \cite{Accettura:2023ked, Han:2020uak},

 which is expected to be obtained in a 5 years data-taking time \cite{Accettura:2023ked}, we can estimate the 2$\sigma$ sensitivities to $|\lambda_{e\mu}|$, as given in Table \ref{sensMU}.
 In the square brackets we also report the sensitivity values that could be obtained in a more optimistic, but still realistic, scenario, where the background is reduced to a negligible level and slightly better lepton identification efficiencies are considered, 90\% instead of 85\%.
 In our analysis we do not consider the impact of systematics, which will clearly be precisely assessable only once the experiment is actually operational.
 We emphasise however that the research channel we propose, enjoying a sizable signal-to-background ratio, is generally little subject to systematic uncertainties.
+We can see that the current best laboratory bound, $|\lambda_{e\mu}|\lesssim 6 \cdot 10^{-12}\mu_B$, can be matched by a muon collider with $\sqrt{s} \simeq 30$ TeV.
+Sensitivities can improve by about 40\% in the more optimistic scenario.
+As a final remark, we discuss how much the sensitivities would change if the detector geometry were to be restricted to the central region only, due to potential problems associated to the beam-induced-background.
+Limiting our analysis to an acceptance region $|\eta|\lesssim 2.7$, we find that the signal would be reduced by about 40\%, and a similar attenuation would be observed for the background.
+This would result in a variation of less than 15\% on the sensitivity values displayed above.